The Learning Maturity Model: Understanding Your Learning Culture

 Training types include onboarding, product and services knowledge, compliance training needed to satisfy legal or regulatory requirements or maintain certifications for employees in specific roles, or skills training to improve safety or performance.

 Purpose of training

-Organizations train employees to increase skills and knowledge, facilitate their professional growth or personal development, or prepare them to take on a new role or move into leadership positions.
+Organisations train employees to increase skills and knowledge, facilitate their professional growth or personal development, or prepare them to take on a new role or move into leadership positions.

 Training and learning goals

-When organizations develop learning goals, they might follow a recognised format, such as developing lower- versus higher order thinking skills according to Bloom’s Taxonomy; they could also set performance- or outcome-based learning goals that are tied to specific business goals.
+When organisations develop learning goals, they might follow a recognised format, such as developing lower- versus higher order thinking skills according to Bloom’s Taxonomy; they could also set performance- or outcome-based learning goals that are tied to specific business goals.

 Training modalities employed

 Conventional and digital training takes place via face-to-face instruction; text-based learning materials; online training modalities including synchronous means, such as virtual classrooms, or asynchronous means, such as eLearning, microlearning, self-directed searches; and more.